 People came back nine times to evaluate a total of 54 beverage-chocolate pairs.

-The task required from the participants was a bit complicated but doable with the right amount of instructions.
+The task required of the participants was a bit complicated but doable with the right amount of instructions.
 Here is how the researchers described the task.

-Overall, the 30% and 70% cacao chocolates paired quite well with most beverages.
+Overall, the 30% and 70% cocoa chocolates paired quite well with most beverages.

 In particular, people liked 30% cacao chocolate paired with the liqueur wine, balsamic vinegar, black tea, Port wine, sparkling wine, Lambrusco wine, coffee, and grappa.